 - For the Erasmus MC PhD students it is described in the document 'Teaching program of Biomedical Science' that can be found at the site: http://www.erasmusmc.nl/biomedicalsciences/education/PhD/

 - PhD students of LACDR can visit the website: https://www.universiteitleiden.nl/en/science/graduate-school-of-science?cf=wiskunde-en-natuurwetenschappen&cd=leiden-academic-centre-for-drug-research -lacdr

 In addition to compulsory activities that the different graduate schools have imposed on PhD students, the MGC has formulated another two activities that a PhD student must follow during his/her appointment:

-- Course 'Safe Laboratory Techniques' ("Veilig werken in Laboratoria")
+- Course 'Safe Laboratory Techniques' ("Working Safely in Laboratories")

 A 'one day' course.
 The following points will be addressed: safe microbiological techniques; radionuclides; carcinogenic agents; blood, viruses; radiation.
 This course has to be taken in the first year.
-The course will be given twice a year, alternately in English and Dutch.
-The course will be given in collaboration with the Department VSM of the LUMC.
-Next date 22 May, 2019 (English version).
+The course will be given twice a year.
+The course will be given in collaboration with the VSM Department of the LUMC.

 - MGC PhD student workshop